DAOmasons/RuleBook/misc/compliance.md

 - **Suggestions for Changes**: During the review, any required changes, enhancements, additions, or deletions to the policy will be identified.
 - **Proposal Development**: The suggested modifications will be compiled into a comprehensive proposal, detailing the rationale and expected impact of each change.
 - **Community Consultation**: Prior to finalization, the proposal will be presented to the community for feedback, ensuring transparency and inclusivity in the policy development process.
-- **Submission to Arbitrum DAO**: The final proposal, incorporating community feedback, will be submitted to the Arbitrum DAO for ratification.
+- **Submission to Arbitrum DAO**: The final proposal, incorporating community feedback, will be submitted to the governing DAO for ratification.
 - **Implementation**: Upon approval, the changes will be formally integrated into the Compliance Policy and communicated to all participants.
 - **Documentation**: All amendments and their effective dates will be documented for reference and transparency.